 Certainly, this is not an exhaustive list of the assumptions made about older legal professionals in the job market.
 There are as many stories as there are people looking for jobs.
 (In fact, I’ve talked to older legal professionals who want jobs for a variety of reasons unassociated with income.
 As I’ve said, many lawyers just love to practice, and don’t want to give it up.)

 Each job applicant should be treated as a unique proposition, regardless of career longevity.
 In this way, those applicants become instead representative of the revelation of another broken-down stereotype.

-Jared Correia is Senior Law Practice Advisor at the Massachusetts Law Office Management Assistance Program.
+Jared Correia is former Senior Law Practice Advisor at the Massachusetts Law Office Management Assistance Program.
 Prior to joining LOMAP, he was the Publications Attorney for the Massachusetts Bar Association.
 Before that, he worked as a private practice lawyer.
 Jared is the author of Twitter in One Hour for Lawyers.
-He writes on practice management topics for Attorney at Work here, and for the LOMAP blog here.
+He writes on practice management topics for Attorney at Work here.
 Follow @jaredcorreia.